maxin-cn/Cinemo/README.md

 bash pipelines/video_editing.sh
 ```

-Than you will get the follwoing results,
+All related checkpoints will download automatically and you will get the follwoing results,

 <table style="width:100%; text-align:center;">
 <tr>